Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 );
 ```

 You will notice that the key attribute is gone from the `li` element.
 That is because this attribute will be moved to the `Post` component creation when we finish this refactoring.
-React doesn't really differentiate between HTML elements and components we we write JSX code.
+React doesn't really differentiate between HTML elements and components we write JSX code.
 Let's see that now by changing the JSX code from `home.jsx`.

 ```jsx
 // src/home.jsx